nexatlas/tng-assessment/Instructions.md

 # Frontend Technical Assessment

 ## Assessment Overview
-- Purpose of the assessment
+- The goal of this assessment is to evaluate your ability to build a functional and visually appealing web application, demonstrating proficiency in different technology and data handling.
-- Expected time to complete
+- Expected time to complete is 5 days.
-- Submission guidelines
+- Read the Submission and Deliverable sections below for submission guidelines.

 ## Submission Instructions
 1. Create a branch